Confidential computing explained:

 This implies that you have to trust them with your data, as now if the company is malicious, has a rogue admin, or is compromised, your data is exposed to uncontrolled usage.

-Securing this last piece, analysis by third parties, is crucial to unlock scenarios where we want strong security and privacy guarantees when sharing data to third parties, for instance to train or deploy an AI model.
+Securing this last piece, analysis by third parties is crucial to unlocking scenarios where we want strong security and privacy guarantees when sharing data with third parties, for instance, to train or deploy an AI model.

 End-to-end protection, including during analysis, will alleviate those concerns, as data is no longer exposed to anyone else in clear, and therefore its exposure risks are much more limited.

 Without end-to-end protection, we currently have to trust the third parties handling our data.
 But what does it mean to trust others?
 What do we have to trust?
 Who do we have to trust?